Netruk44/Netruk44.github.io/content/post/instructor-as-search-engine/part3-querying-embeddings.md

 summary: "Covering the math behind embedding comparisons, how to create an index for the embeddings, and providing some examples of the results from my testing database."
 ---

-{{% series-nav name="Embedding-Based Search" previous="part2-creating-embeddings" previousTitle="Part 2: Creating Embeddings" next="part4-create-api" nextTitle="Part 4: Create an API" %}}
+{{% series-nav name="Embedding-Based Steam Search" previous="part2-creating-embeddings" previousTitle="Part 2: Creating Embeddings" next="part4-create-api" nextTitle="Part 4: Create an API" %}}

 ---